Basim Khan, Executive Director

 Martha Welman, MD is Neighborhood Health’s Medical Director and a Pediatrician.
 She joined the organization in 2000 as its first physician and has participated as a clinical leader in various capacities throughout the years.
 Dr. Welman began serving as Medical Director since 2016 and has helped oversee a significant growth in the number of patients served by the organization since that time.
 Prior to joining Neighborhood Health, from 1992 to 1999, she was Director of Pediatrics at Mary’s Center for Maternal and Child Care.
 Dr. Welman has initiated and managed many pediatric community health projects in teen health, asthma, early literacy, failure to thrive, obesity prevention and learning issues.
 Dr. Welman completed undergraduate studies at the University of California Irvine, and received her MD Degree from University of California, San Francisco in 1987.
 She completed her residency training in Pediatrics at Harbor-UCLA Medical Center.
 Dr. Welman is of Hispanic origin, bilingual in English and Spanish, and proudly acknowledges that she was raised in an immigrant family similar to those she now serves.
 Her professional interests include Developmental Behavioral Pediatrics, Newborn Care, Lactation Support, Quality Improvement, and Patient Safety.
 Dr. Welman is Board Certified in Pediatrics and a Fellow of the American Association of Pediatrics.

-Jiaqi Tao, Chief Financial Officer
+Jiaqi Tao, Chief Financial Officer in transition

 Jiaqi Tao, MBA joined Neighborhood Health in 2015 with over twenty years of experience in Federally Qualified Health Center (FQHC) financial and accounting management.
 Mr. Tao received his Masters of Business Administration from Aston University Business School in Birmingham, UK in 1986.
 Between 1992 and 2015, Mr. Tao worked as Chief Financial Officer for five FQHCs in Massachusetts and Maryland.
 He has demonstrated success in helping organizations achieve financial stability.
 Mr. Tao has experience in financial strategic planning, budgeting, improving revenue, reducing costs, and implementing internal controls.
 Mr. Tao was a Board member of New England College of Optometry and New England Eye Institute in Boston, and Hospice of Good Shepherd, Newton MA and chairs the Audit Committee.
 Mr. Tao is fluent in English and Mandarin.